Scalr/agent-helm/charts/agent-job/docs/cache-persistence-efs.md

 - **POSIX user**: uid/gid `1000` — matching the chart's default pod user
 - **Root directory**: a dedicated path (e.g. `/scalr-agent-cache`) created with owner `1000:1000` and permissions `775`

-This matters because the chart's pods run as a non-root user and mount the cache volume with a subPath, so kubelet must create directories at the root of the volume on pod start.
-Mounting the file system root directly fails when the root directory is not writable by the agent user, or when the file system policy does not grant `elasticfilesystem:ClientRootAccess` (EFS then squashes all clients — including kubelet, which runs as root — to an anonymous user).
-An access point avoids both problems: EFS maps all file operations to the configured POSIX user and presents a dedicated, correctly-owned root directory.
+The chart's pods run as a non-root user and need to create directories at the root of the volume, so the volume root must be writable by uid `1000` — an access point guarantees this regardless of the file system's permissions or policy (see [Troubleshooting](#troubleshooting) for what fails without one).

 Create the access point using the AWS CLI: